 This SWMP shall be viewed as a "living document" that is continuously being reviewed and modified as part of the overall process of evaluating and managing stormwater quality issues at the site.
-The Qualified Stormwater Manager (QSM) shall amend the SWMP when there is a change in the design, construction, Operations and Maintenance (O&M) of the site which would require the implementation of new or revised BMPs, or if the SWMP proves to be ineffective in achieving the general objectives of controlling pollutants in stormwater discharges associated with construction activity, or when BMPs are no longer necessary and are removed.
+The Qualified Stormwater Manager (QSM) shall amend the SWMP when there is a change in the design, construction, Operations and Maintenance (O&M) of the site which would require the implementation of new or revised CM's, or if the SWMP proves to be ineffective in achieving the general objectives of controlling pollutants in stormwater discharges associated with construction activity, or when CM's are no longer necessary and are removed.
+The QSM will be sufficiently qualified for the required duties per the ECM Appendix I.5.2.A.